 The primary objective of Edge AI is to bring intelligence closer to the source of data generation, enabling real-time decision-making and minimizing the need for constant data transmission to and from the cloud.
 This decentralized approach to AI processing offers numerous advantages, which we will explore in the subsequent sections.

 Edge AI systems offer a myriad of benefits that make them a compelling choice for various applications.
+The necessity of edge AI systems is most visible in environments where cloud round-trips are not an option.
 Here are some of the key advantages:

 Advantages of Edge AI Systems